History of cross-dressing: England, Scotland, and Ireland

 In medieval England, cross dressing was normal practice in the theatre, used by men and young boys dressing and playing both roles of male and female.
 During early modern London, religious authorities were against cross-dressing in theater due to it disregarding social conduct and causing gender confusion.

 Later, during the eighteenth century in London, crossdressing became a part of the club culture.
 Crossdressing took a part in men's only clubs where men would meet at these clubs dressed as women and drink.
 One of the most well known clubs for men to do this was known as the Molly Club or Molly House.

-Anne Bonny and Mary Read were 18th-century pirates.
-Bonny in particular gained significant notoriety, but both were eventually captured.
-Unlike the rest of the male crew, Bonny and Read were not immediately executed because Read was pregnant and Bonny stated that she was as well.
+Anne Bonny and Mary Read were 18th-century pirates who wore sailor pants, jackets, and tied handkerchiefs around their heads during pirate actions.
 Charles Edward Stuart dressed as Flora MacDonald's maid servant, Betty Burke, to escape the Battle of Culloden for the island of Skye in 1746.
 Mary Hamilton dressed as a man to learn medicine and later married a woman in 1746.
 It was also alleged that she had married and abandoned many others, for either financial gain or for sexual gratification.
 She was convicted of fraud for misrepresenting herself as a man to her bride.
 Ann Mills fought as a dragoon in 1740.
 Hannah Snell served as a man in the Royal Marines 1747–1750, being wounded 11 times, and was granted a military pension.

 Dorothy Lawrence was a war reporter who disguised herself as a man so she could become a soldier in World War I.

 Conspiracy theorist Vernon Coleman cross-dresses and has written several articles about men who cross-dress.
 Artist and Turner Prize winner, Grayson Perry often appears as his alter-ego, Clare.
 Writer, presenter and actor Richard O'Brien sometimes cross-dresses and ran a "Transfandango" ball aimed at transgender people of all kinds in aid of charity for several years in the early 2000s (decade).
 Eddie Izzard, stand-up comedian and actor, states that she has cross-dressed her entire life.
 She often performs her act in feminine clothing, and has discussed her cross dressing as part of her act.
 She calls herself an "executive transvestite".